Tasselhat/ReactPortfolioWebsite/README.md

-## React Portfolio Website
+## OLD: React Portfolio Website

-This project is a collection of my projects and pages for my portfolio website.
+OLD: This project is a collection of my projects and pages for my portfolio website.

 My portfolio can be found here: https://www.timbschneider.com/